-At Education First we are delighted that so many of our students each year earn a place at a selective high school.
+At Education First we are delighted that so many of our students each year earn a place at a selective high school or a scholarship to a non-government school.
 The Selective Schools Test for students in Year 6 is usually on the third Thursday in March each year.
 Scholarship Tests for non-government schools are held on various Saturdays from March through to May.

 Some people believe that preparing for these tests is a waste of time.
 How could that be?
 The tests require the application of knowledge and skills at speed under pressure.
 We teach the knowledge and skills, and the students practise applying them.
 Does anyone think it is a waste of time to train for the district athletics’ carnival?
 We wonder if academic skills and achievements are considered less important than those in sporting activities.

 Some people believe that if a child needs tuition to gain entry to a selective school then they don’t belong there and will not cope when they get there.
 Our view is that students who are used to working towards their goals perform very well in the selective school environment.
 Gosford High has over 1100 applicants each year for 180 places.
 This is the second highest number of applicants of all selective high schools in New South Wales.